 Mercury is an excellent choice if you run a tech company or startup and are looking for an online business checking account.
-Outside of fees charged for currency exchanges, Mercury’s checking and savings accounts are completely free with no minimum deposit or balance requirements.
+Outside of fees charged for currency exchanges, its checking and savings accounts are completely free, with no minimum deposit and balance requirements.

 How Mercury Stacks Up With Its Competitors

 Annual Percentage Yield (APY)

 Cash Deposit Fee

 N/A; bank doesn’t accept cash deposits